 There were two detainees convicted by the Court Martial of New Zealand in the reporting period: both faced Dismissal from Her Majesty’s Armed Forces and detention periods of 126 and 365 days respectively.
-21 other detainees served short sentences of detention at SCE (generally 14-28 days) during the reporting period.
+Twenty-one other detainees served short sentences of detention at SCE (generally 14-28 days) during the reporting period.
 All sentences of detention arose from convictions in the Summary Court.

-Armed Forces Detainees, like prisoners, have no freedom of movement, are locked down at night and are closely supervised at all times.
+Armed Forces detainees, like prisoners, have no freedom of movement, are locked down at night and are closely supervised at all times.
 Detainees find themselves gainfully employed outside their cell environment for most of the day.
 Military training is supplemented by assisting the Environmental Land Management Officer (ELMO) with an ongoing beautification scheme, scrub cutting under the guidance of the ELMO, the development and maintenance of an unfunded “drop in” centre located in the Community Centre and cutting firewood for local welfare needs and learning how to maintain and sharpen chain-saws.

 Corrective training programmes are directed at detainees facing a minimum of 14 days detention.
 It is designed to improve or restore a detainee’s self-confidence, self-respect, and motivate them to a level where they can adjust to the structure and discipline of the Service environment.
 If a detainee is facing discharge from the Service on release, corrective training aims to develop personal qualities which enhance their prospects for successful integration into civilian society.